Man & woman stand on a hillside in tall, burnt grass while hiking, overlooking the coast on a Tasmania small ship cruise.

 Flinders Island & The Furneaux Group

 Weather permitting, visit the Kent Group of islands, Tasmania’s northernmost National Park and a marine protected area.
+These islands are the remains of a land bridge that once connected Tasmania with main land Australia over 10,000 years ago.
 The waters of Kent Island are crystal clear, with the highest diversity of fish species in Australia.
 At Deal Island, visit the caretaker’s cottage, enjoy several walk options and swim and kayak off the beach.

 Tamar River & Launceston

-Spend up to 2 days on the scenic Tamar River.
-The river’s banks abound with scenic reserves and notable vineyards.
-Explore the historic pilot station at Low Head, discover the charming city of Launceston, and enjoy a signature food & wine event at Josef Chromy Vineyard.
+Spend up to 2 days on the scenic Tamar River, which despite its name is actually a tidal estuary over its entire length.
+Formed by the confluence of the North and South Esk rivers at Launceston, the river’s banks are peppered with scenic reserves, historical properties and notable vineyards.
+Explore the historic pilot station at Low Head, discover the charming city of Launceston and enjoy a signature food & wine event at Josef Chromy Vineyard.

 On the visit to Stanley, walk to see The Nutan old volcanic plug that measures close to three miles with a steep section which flattens to form the top.
 Consider the chairlift to skip the incline.
 Either way, be rewarded with coastal views before heading to explore Highfield Historic Site.